AcquiredSupport/Acquired-Android/README.md

     )
 }
 ```
+### Start a Payment

-Start a payment by creating a Transaction object and using a paymentMethod from the paymentData.
-The amount is sent in cents:
+Create a Transaction object and using a paymentMethod from the paymentData process a payment.
+The amount is set in cents:
 ```kotlin
 val transaction = Transaction(
     transactionType = TransactionType.AUTH_CAPTURE,